jverzani/GoogleCharts.jl/README.md

 JSON by `JSON.to_json`.
 There are *numerous* options described in the "Configuration Options" section of each chart's web page.
 Some useful ones are shown in the example to set labels for the variables and the viewport.
 Google charts seem to like integer ranges in the viewports by default.
+Top-level properties, can be set using keyword arguments.

 In the `tests/` subdirectory is a file with implementations with this package of the basic examples from Google's web pages.
 Some additional